nuodb/nuodb-helm-charts/docs/HowToCertificatesRotation.md

     --validity 36500 --ca --update
 ```

-The `--ca` argument specified weather the `isCA` extension is enabled in the generated certificate.
+The `--ca` argument specified whether the `isCA` extension is enabled in the generated certificate.
-This allows the admin to act as intermediate CA and is used in the [Shared Admin Key + Intermediate CA](./HowtoTLS.md#intermediate-ca) model.
+This allows the admin to act as intermediate CA and is used in the [Intermediate CA](./HowtoTLS.md#intermediate-ca) model.
-You can omit this argument in case the [Shared Admin Key + Pass-down](./HowtoTLS.md#pass-down) model is used.
+You can omit this argument in case the [Pass-down](./HowtoTLS.md#pass-down) model is used.

 The newly created keystore files can be copied on the client machine which will be used later to update the keystore secret.